July 27, 2021; revised August 2, 2022

 - We can verify that for ourselves.
 People do foolish/immoral things when greed takes over (think bribes, rapes, etc.) Anger can lead to even harsher offenses like bodily injuries or even murder.

 - The tendency to be “triggered” by greed or anger will reduce with the cultivation of wisdom.
-Here wisdom (paññā) is to see the harsh consequences of such actions in this life and in the rebirth process.
+Here wisdom (paññā) is to see the harsh consequences of such actions in this life and the rebirth process.

 - That wisdom is in the Four Noble Truths, Tilakkhana, and Paṭicca Samuppāda.

 3. Even without a Buddha appearing in the world, some people can SUPPRESS greed/anger and attain “higher mental states” or “jhānic states.
 As one gets to higher jhānic states, one may be able to perform supernormal tasks.
 One of such capabilities is to be able to “look back” at SOME of one’s previous lives.
-But since they had not removed greed/anger permanently, those ancient yogis had only limited capabilities.
+But since they had not removed greed/anger permanently, those ancient yogis had limited capabilities.

 - But a true disciple of a Buddha would attain the same jhāna while PERMANENTLY removing defilements.
 Some would be able to attain many more supernormal powers as well.
 This is described in detail in the “Sāmaññaphala Sutta (DN 2)“.
 See “Jhānic Experience in Detail – Sāmaññaphala Sutta (DN 2).”